Skip Navigation

 Public Squares

-• Place Masséna is the principle public square in Nice.
+- Place Masséna is the principle public square in Nice.
 Until the covering of the Paillon River the Pont Neuf, which runs in the square, was the only practicable road between the old and new town.
-The square was further dived in 1824 into North and South sections, and with the casino being demolished in 1979 the square has a much more open feel now.
+The square was further divided in 1824 into north and south sections, and with the casino being demolished in 1979 the square has a much more open feel now.
 The square is bordered by red ochre buildings of an Italian design.
 This square is the site of many public concerts, summer festivals and parades.
 The Place Masséna is a short walk from many major sights around town.

-• Place Garibaldi was named after Giuseppe Garibaldi who was a hero of Italian unification and was born in Nice gives this public square a strong meaning and place in history.
+- Place Garibaldi was named after Giuseppe Garibaldi who was a hero of Italian unification and was born in Nice which gives this public square a strong meaning and place in history.
 A large statue of Garibaldi stands at the centre of the square.
-Currently the square is under going renovations to make it easier for people to walk around.
+Currently the square is undergoing renovations to make it easier for people to walk around.

 Beaches

 Although some private beaches have imported sand, all of the public beaches are pebble beaches.
-The water is beatiful though and is amazing for swimming, making the walk on the pebbles well worth it.
-For better beaches check out the towns of Villefranche-sur-Mer, Antibes or Cannes.
-Villefranche-sur-Mer can be reached by TAM 100 bus and is only 20 minutes away.
+The water is beautiful though and is amazing for swimming, making the walk on the pebbles well worth it.
+For better beaches check out the towns of Villefranche-sur-Mer, Antibes, Juan-les-Pins or Cannes.
+Villefranche-sur-Mer can be reached by TAM bus #100 and is only 20 minutes away.

 Museums